yahyanaved/healthcare-translation/docs/API.md

 ## Security Considerations

 1. **API Key Protection**: Ensure that the VoiceRSS API key is stored securely as an environment variable and not exposed to the client-side code.
-4. **CORS**: Configure CORS policies to restrict access to your API endpoints from unauthorized domains.
 5. **HTTPS**: Ensure all communications are encrypted using HTTPS.
 6. **Audio Data Handling**: Implement secure handling and storage of audio data, ensuring it's not persisted longer than necessary.